RTBHOUSE/pytorch-fast-embedding/README.md

 ## Installation

-The module works with python 3.6 and PyTorch 0.4 only.
-Due to changes in ATen API, minor changes are needed to use it with PyTorch 0.4.1.
+This module works with Python 3.6 and PyTorch 0.4.1 only.
+There's also a branch compatible with PyTorch 0.4.0.

 In order to use `FastEmbedding` it is sufficient to execute: